Isangeles-Softworks/openelwynn-server-docker/README.md

 Exposed port `8000` is used for server connection.

-For more information about capabilities read [Fire](https://github.com/isangeles/fire) repository description.
+For more information about server capabilities read [Fire](https://github.com/isangeles/fire) repository description.
 ## Build & Run
 Build the image:
 ```